jlaua2/CS351--Group-12/README.md

 Provide a brief explanation of the project.
 Example:

 > This project is a full-stack web application built with Django (REST API) and React (frontend).
-Which serves google api data to a react frontend and uses it to implement a cost comparison tool.
+> Which serves google API data to a react frontend and uses it to implement a cost comparison tool.

 ---